 Imam Mohammed was particularly sensitive to the relationship between Muslim African Americans and the larger African American community stating, “African American Muslims are not to separate from African American Christians.
 We cannot separate ourselves from the Christian leaders who got us as far as we have gotten before we [re]connected with The Qur’an and the life of Prophet Muhammed (prayers and peace be upon him).”
 “They are our brothers and sisters in humanity, in our life as people descended from African parents and as people oppressed in these United States.”

 From the beginning of his leadership, Imam W. Deen Mohammed championed the cause of women, as did his father.
-He dismantled the male and female classes the FOI and the MGT-GCC without bloodshed or conflict.
+He dismantled the male and female classes the FOI (Fruit of Islam) and the MGT-GCC (Muslim Girl Training-General Civilization Classes).
 Muslim Girls Training became Muslim Women’s Development Class which encouraged women to pursue their G-d-given talents in the home and the society.
 CERWIS (Committee to Enhance the Role of Women in Society) was established to address the larger social issues that hindered the elevation of women in society.
 He supported the equality of male and female with the Qur’an and brought women into leadership positions while continually stressing the importance of moral behavior and family life.
 To Imam Mohammed education was the number one priority of the Muslim community.
 He renamed the University of Islam schools, Clara Muhammad Elementary and Secondary Schools in honor of the dedication and sacrifices of his mother.
 The schools have been lauded by government and civic leaders as a contribution to educational excellence.

 In July, 1977, he held up the American flag told his supporters to vote and established New World Patriotism Day; parades were held throughout Chicago and other major cities.
 He advised his supporters to claim their share of life in America.